 One structural factor that moderates the implications of homophily is consolidation - the correlation among different traits in a society.
 Indeed, in their influential work, Blau and Schwartz (1984) declared homophily and consolidation as key parameters shaping social interactions.
-Low levels of homophily and consolidation, the authors predicted, ensure crosscutting social ties, and as a result, social cohesion in a community.3 structure, and fail to support the diffusion of a common norm (a proxy for social cohesion).
+Low levels of homophily and consolidation, the authors predicted, ensure cross-cutting social ties, and as a result, social cohesion in a community.3 structure, and fail to support the diffusion of a common norm (a proxy for social cohesion).
+Middle levels of homophily and consolidation, however, induce overlapping patterns of connections (or 'wide bridges') that are optimal for complex contagion - the process by which norms diffuse via reinforcement from multiple network alters (Centola and Macy 2007).